mkhorin/e-champ/README.md

 # E-Champ

-### A server-side platform for turn-based browser online games.
+### A server-side platform for turn-based online games.

 The E-Champ includes games as separate npm modules.
 Each game implements backend and frontend parts in the platform standard.